nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Copy the `fumblelog.jar` file into the folder you have chosen or created.

 **4. Launch the application.**
-- Open a command terminal again, use the `cd` command to navigate to the folder where you have placed the `fumblelog.jar` file.
+- In your command terminal, use the `cd` command to navigate to the folder where you have placed the `fumblelog.jar` file.
 - Run the application using the command: `java -jar fumblelog.jar`.
 You should now be able to see the FumbleLog user interface!
    - The application contains sample data for you to play around with.
    - Some blocks may appear red, indicating expired events, so do not be alarmed.